nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 find a list of these reviewers at <https://about.gitlab.com/company/team/>.
 A reviewer in turn can request a performance specialist to review the changes.

-## Think out of the box
+## Think outside of the box

-Everyone has their own perception how the new feature is gonna be used.
+Everyone has their own perception how the new feature is going to be used.
-Always think how users gonna be using the feature instead.
+Always think how users going to be using the feature instead.
 Usually, users test our features in a very unconventional way, like by brute forcing or abusing edge conditions that we have.

-Example:

-You assume that your milestone can have only 1-3 releases attached.
-Consider how this feature will work if user mistakenly puts 1000 milestones in the release:

-1. Will this page explode?
-1. Will it load or timeout?
-1. What is the easiest way to fix it?
-1. Maybe it is acceptable to limit and just show a few, but ignore rest?
-1. Maybe show an indicator that you have 1000+ more?

 ## Data set

 The data set that will be processed by merge request should be known and documented.
-One of the examples is the feature processing files.
 The feature should clearly document what expected data set is for this feature to process, and what problems it might cause.

+If you would think about the following example that puts a strong emphasis of data set being processed.
-One examples would be a filtering of files from git repository.
+The problem is simple: you want to filter a list of files from some git repository.
 Your feature requests a list of all files from the repository and perform search for the set of files.
-As an author you should understand the:
+As an author you should in context of that problem consider the following:

 1. What repositories are going to be supported?
 1. How long it will take for big repositories like Linux kernel?
 1. Is there something that we can make to do differently to not process big data set?
-1. Should we build some fail-safe mechanism to contain computation complexity, usually it is better to degredate the service for single user instead of all users.
+1. Should we build some fail-safe mechanism to contain computation complexity?
+Usually it is better to degrade the service for asingle user instead of all users.

 ## Query plans and database structure

-Each changed query should have a comment with attached query plan that is executed against **staging** environment.

 The query plan can answer the questions whether we need additional indexes, or whether we perform expensive filtering (ex. using sequential scans).